Pramodh-G/Model-Zoo/ResNet/resnet.md

 |     #filters    | 16    |   32  | 64  |
 |     #layers     | 2n+1  | 2n    |  2n |

+We'll be trying to implement the models in two ways :

+#### Implementation 1 :

+- ResNet-32.
+- No Dropout layers.
+- Use Softmax in last layer
+- use relu activation
+- No learning rate schedulers .
+- Basic Model trained for $90$ epochs,Bottleneck Model for $80$ epochs.

+#### Implementation 2 :

+- ResNet-32.
+- Softmax not used.
+- Image Augmentation done.(*Because model suffered from over-fitting*)
+- 2d-Droupout used with $p=0.25$ before last block.
+- Use Celu activation with  $\alpha=0.075$  (*had read [here](https://arxiv.org/pdf/1704.07483.pdf) that celu,being differentiable has faster optimization*).
+- implemented learning rate decay with $\gamma=0.0025$ applied after $50$ and $70$ epochs.
+- Trained both Basic Model and Bottleneck model for $80$ and $70$epochs.

 ## Conclusion

 A comparison in the number of parameters in both types of architecture gives us the following